tidyverse/tidyverse.org/content/blog/scales-1-4-0/index.md

 </div>

-Having palettes as a class rather than plain functions, allows us to store useful metadata about the palette.
+Having palettes as a class rather than as plain functions, allows us to store useful metadata about the palette which can be used downstream.
 In addition, most colour palette functions also allow the aforementioned colour manipulation functions to work on the palette output.

 <div class="highlight">